MISP/misp-opendata/blogpost.md

 _Required to be set to `opendata`_
 - `auth`, as always.
 _Required_
-- `setup` which now only contains the dataset, and resource(s) (or not) titles.
+- `setup` which now only contains the dataset, and (and optionally resource(s)) title(s).
-_Should contain a valid dataset title (and potentially valid resource titles)_
+_Should contain a valid dataset title (and valid resource titles if necessary)_
+_Put resources titles into brackets for more than 1 resource, without brackets otherwise._
-- `delete` in order to tell MISP that we want to process a delete query.
+- `delete` in order to tell MISP that we want to execute a delete query.
 _Required to be set to 1_
 - `portal-url` to select the Open data portal to query.
-If not set, `data.public.lu` is the default value
+_If not set, `data.public.lu` is the default value_

 Note that if only a dataset title is provided, the portal will be queried for a full dataset delete, which includes all of its resources.
 Alternatively, if at least 1 resource title is provided, it will only delete the referenced resources, and the dataset will still exist, with its potential resources that have not been deleted.